IgniteUI/igniteui-documentation/topics/05_ASP-NET-MVC/Using_IgniteUI_Controls_in_ASP.NET_Core_project.md

 ## Topic Overview

-This topic explains how to get started with %%ProductNameASPNETCore%%™ components in an ASP.NET Core Web Application built with ASP.NET Core 3.0.
+This topic explains how to get started with %%ProductNameASPNETCore%%™ components in an ASP.NET Core Web Application built with .NET 5.

 ### In this topic